 Phyllis Young, Standing Rock Elder and Water Protector

 Standing Rock attracted the attention of the world in its historic gathering to fight against the building of the Dakota access pipeline that would risk polluting the water supply.
 Now, in the aftermath of what appeared to be a failure, behind the scenes the fight continues with successes and many other pipeline front-line camps now being built.
 Additionally, efforts have been catalyzed to help the Standing Rock reservation transition to sustainable enterprises, alternative sources of energy, cultural healing, and permaculture projects.
-Learn what happened at Standing Rock, the water protector movement that is going strong, and the great efforts currently underway that will continue to inspire the world.
+Learn what happened at Standing Rock, the water protector movement that is going strong, and the great efforts currently underway that will continue to inspire the world, including the rising of women's leadership.